Periodicity and Free Periodicity of Alternating Knots: Visibility of -actions

+\item $g(S_i)=S_i$.
+Then $g|_{S_i}$ is an automorphism of $S_i$.
+We say that $S_i$ is $g$-invariant. . \end{enumerate} Let $\gamma_k$ be a boundary component of a surface $S_i$ of the decomposition.
+Then we have the two following cases: \begin{enumerate} \item $g(\gamma_k) , g^2(\gamma_k) , \dots , g^q(\gamma_k) = \gamma_k$ are all distinct.
+We say that the orbit $\gamma_k$ under $g$ is {\it generic} (or $\gamma_k$ is {\bf generic}). \item $\gamma_k$ is $g$-invariant. \end{enumerate} (see {\cite{erquwe}).
 As above, let $K$ be a (prime oriented) alternating knot in $S^3$ with a $q$-action defined by a $q$-homeomorphism of pairs $\Phi: (S^3,K) \rightarrow (S^3,K)$ and let $\Pi$ be a reduced alternating projection of $K$.
 The restriction of the homeomorphism $\phi$ on $(S^2, \Pi)$ expressed as in Equation (17) is a periodic automorphism of $S^2$.
-Each component $S_i$ given by the essential Conway decomposition is generic or invariant by $\phi$.
+Each component $S_i$ given by the essential (or canonical) Conway decomposition is generic or invariant by $\phi$.